رهپویه معماری و شهرسازی

 The Purpose of the Research

-The present study, focused on the historic Kerman Bazaar (from Arg Square to Ganjali Khan Square), utilizes Nowruz as an event-based temporal rhythm to investigate:
+The present study, focused on the Historic Bazaar of Kerman (from Arg Square to Ganjali Khan Square), utilizes Nowruz as an event-based temporal rhythm to address the following research question:

 Methodology